 - 225 g ground almonds/almond meal/almond flour

-- 1 ½ tsp gluten-free or regular baking powder
+- 1 ½ teaspoon gluten-free or regular baking powder

-- 3 tbsp toasted almond flakes to decorate optional
+- 3 tablespoon toasted almond flakes to decorate optional

 - icing sugar to decorate optional